BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 > done
 ```

 Try running both codes using only the printing command `echo` before modifying the actual variable (dry-running) and check that the result is the same!

 Is there a difference in runtime?

-Result: 0.051s versus 0.003s when running `echo`!
+Using a command timer on both for loops above, I got the result: `0.051s` versus `0.003s` respectively!
+Parameter expansion is quicker because it does not rely on piping together 4 different commands.

 <p align="center">
   <img src="https://media.giphy.com/media/S9v6L1tFHk0pptZzCh/giphy.gif" title="Source: https://giphy.com/gifs/stickergiant-fast-zoom-on-my-way-S9v6L1tFHk0pptZzCh/links" width="50%">
 </p>

-When you are sure it works, again replace `echo` with `mv` in the 2nd codeblock to rename the files!
+When you are sure the filename `${file%.*}` is as intended, replace `echo` with `mv` in the 2nd codeblock to rename the files!
+The final code should look like this:

 ```bash
 $ for file in $(find Boosted-BBB/ -type f -name "*JPG*"); do